 11. T-Shirt To Cropped Tank Refashion

 Start by cutting out the sleeves, the neckline, and the midriff of the tee.
-Then, using a piece of ribbon or a shoelace, simply tie the two shoulder strips at the back, for a racerback-like tank.
+Then, using a piece of ribbon or a shoelace, simply tie the two shoulder straps together at the back, for a racerback-like tank.

 The trick to getting this DIY right is by placing the right shapes in the right areas, before cutting them out.
-That being said, make sure the triangle is placed on the bottom left corner, when your fabric is folded in half.
+That said, make sure the triangle is placed at the bottom left corner when your fabric is folded in half.

 13. Painted Galaxy Tee

-Have fun painting a galaxy tee by choosing colors with the help of a color wheel.
-Before you grab your paintbrush, remember to place a piece of cardboard inside the shirt.
-Also, don’t be afraid to use a variety of different paint styles in your artwork, such as dabbing, twisting, and smearing.
-If you’d like to add stars, simply place a bit of paint on your toothbrush and flick the bristles with your fingers.
+Also, don't be afraid to use a variety of different paint styles in your artwork, such as dabbing, twisting, and smearing.
+If you’d like to add stars, simply place a bit of paint on an old toothbrush and flick the bristles with your fingers.

 14. Racerback Workout Top

-What I love about this workout top is the cord that loops around in the back.
+What you’ll absolutely love about this DIY workout top is the cord that loops around in the back.
 Speaking of, did you know the cord actually came from the bottom part of the top?

 15. Beaded Epaulet Top